phillips321/adaudit/README.md

   * Get-DNSZoneInsecure
 * Check for newly created users and groups
   * Get-RecentChanges
+* Check for ADCS vulnerabiltiies, ESC1,2,3,4 and 8.

 ## Runtime Args
 The following switches can be used in combination